julia4406/mate_GIT_task/README.md

 # mate_GIT_task
+This is task for
-task Cit/GitHub learning and testing
+Cit/GitHub learning and testing mate-academy Python-course